anusha-murali/anusha-murali.github.io/DP/domino.md

 </p>
 Since the number of ways to create a $2 \times n$ rectangular grid is $f(n)$, the number of ways to create a $2 \times (n-2)$ rectangular grid is $f(n-2)$.
 Therefore, Case 2 has $f(n-2)$ possible ways.

 **Case 3**

+Since we are also using **trominos**, we could see that one way to build a $2 \times n$ rectangular grid is to add a tromino to an existing grid, which has a $1 \times 1$ hole at the top as shown in the following diagram.

 <p align = "center">
 <img width="230" alt="domino_3" src="https://github.com/user-attachments/assets/c77d43f9-2604-415b-be3f-379e098ea718" />